bchiang7/v4/content/featured/ValiasNFTMarketPlace/index.md

   - Heroku
 ---

 A web 3.0 application built on the Flow blockchain.
 Valias is a NFT marketplace where you can create, buy, and sell NFTs.
-I am currently working on this project with two of my friends.
-I joined about halfway through development but have contributing consistently.
-React was used for the front end, express for backend, Cadence for the smart contracts, and IPFS, Pinata and Postgres for database.
+I joined my two friends who started this project about halfway through development.
+I no longer actively contribute due to time constraints and shifting my focus to other personal projects.
+React was used for the front end, express forn the backend, Cadence for the smart contracts, and IPFS, Pinata and Postgres for database.
 The site is hosted on Heroku.